This post was originally written in 2017, and you will note the reference to Trump as president below . . .

 If you wanted to be an English aristocrat in the Victorian age (or perhaps most any age) one needed to hunt foxes.
 For years this perplexed me.
 Sure, foxes eat chickens sometimes and maybe cause a bit of mischief, but they posed no real threat to anyone.
 They did not seem like noble quarry.
 But then I realized that foxes were not hunted because of the damage they did to farms (like you would hunt wolves or wild hogs), or the danger they posed to the hunters (like lions or bears), but because they were so clever at avoiding traps.
-To hunt a clever beast, one had to display their own cunning, which even the ancient Greeks admired.
+To hunt a clever beast, one had to display their own cunning.

 Machiavelli has always beguiled his admirers and detractors alike.
 Reading him can feel like a bracing tonic, but then he leaves you cold with his “Machiavellian” calculations.
 He seems both clear and contradictory.
 We may wonder if we can read him as anything more than a guilty pleasure.

 We need not look further than his “It is Better to be Feared rather than Loved” chapter from The Prince.
 In his typically realistic/pessimistic way, he says that the love of the people will never be constant, whereas fear will keep them bound to the ruler.
 This seems to fit within Machiavelli’s general framework, but we should recall that as an avid student of history, Machiavelli would surely know that fear never works beyond the short-term.
 The most successful rulers throughout history may not have people “love” them in the sense in which we use the word, but they did establish relationships and a series of mutual benefits for the ruler and ruled.